erfan007p/lux/doc/tor.md

 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy
                 server will be used to try to reach .onion addresses as well.

--onion=ip:port  Set the proxy server to use for tor hidden services.
+-tor=ip:port  Set the proxy server to use for tor hidden services.
 You do not
                 need to set this if it's the same as -proxy.
-You can use -noonion to explicitly disable access to hidden service.
+You can use -notor to explicitly disable access to hidden service.

 -listen         When using -proxy, listening is disabled by default.
 If you want